England

 This module will enable you to:

-The module also helps you to build on your skills in information and digital literacy, based upon the requirements of the regulatory bodies for the profession.
+The module also helps you build on your skills in information and digital literacy, based on the requirements of the profession's regulatory bodies.

 This module is not available for standalone study.
 To study this module you must: